Flying Sail Furlers

 If you are like a lot of sailors, you may be familiar with the concept of “flying sail furlers,” and you probably associate them with high-performance (and high-dollar) racing boats.
 Think again.

-Flying sail furling systems also offer simplicity, convenience and improved performance for cruisers.
+Flying sail furling systems also offers simplicity, convenience and improved performance for cruisers.
 While long-distance cruising sailors must prepare their boats to withstand storm conditions, most of the cruising we do consists of light winds, often proceeding under engine power.
 Here is where flying sails and their new technology can help you sail more, motor less, and pay for themselves in reduced fuel costs.

 Flying sail furlers are designed to be used with light and heavy flying, asymmetrical sails, at heading angles between a close reach and a broad reach.